Link Search Menu Expand Document

 Choice of Compiler

 In order to compile CREST from source you will need a Fortran and C compiler.
-We recommend either the Intel ifort
+We recommend either the Intel ifx/icx or GNU gfortran/gcc compilers.
+Both compilers can be obtained free-of-charge, but you’ll only need one of them.
+A quick reference on where to obtain either one is provided in the following.

-compilers on Unix systems is fairly straight-foward.
+Installing the gfortran and gcc compilers on Unix systems is fairly straightforward.
 The installation can be done directly via the commandline, e.g., with

 sudo apt-get install gfortran